-Swap Agreements Risk-Swap agreements are contracts entered into primarily by institutional investors for periods ranging from one day to more than one year and may be negotiated bilaterally and traded OTC between two parties or, in some instances, must be transacted through a futures commission merchant and cleared through a clearinghouse that serves as a central counterparty.
+Swap Agreements Risk-Swap agreements are contracts for periods ranging from one day to more than one year and may be negotiated bilaterally and traded OTC between two parties or, in some instances, must be transacted through a futures commission merchant or swap execution facility and cleared through a clearinghouse that serves as a central counterparty.
 In a standard swap transaction, two parties agree to exchange the returns (or differentials in rates of return) earned or realized on particular predetermined investments or instruments.
 A Fund may enter into swap agreements, including, but not limited to total return swaps, index swaps, interest rate swaps, municipal market data rate locks, and credit default swaps.
 A Fund may utilize swap agreements in an attempt to gain exposure to certain securities without purchasing those securities, which is speculative, or to hedge a position.
 Risks associated with the use of swap agreements are different from those associated with ordinary portfolio securities transactions, due to the fact they could be considered illiquid and many swaps currently trade on the OTC market.
 Swaps are particularly subject to counterparty credit, correlation, valuation, liquidity and leveraging risks.

-Certain standardized swaps are subject to mandatory central clearing.
-Central clearing is expected to reduce counterparty credit risk and increase liquidity, but central clearing does not make swap transactions risk-free.
-The Dodd-Frank Act and related regulatory developments will ultimately require the clearing and exchange-trading of many OTC derivative instruments that the CFTC and the U.S. Securities and Exchange Commission ("SEC") recently defined as "swaps."
-Mandatory exchange-trading and clearing will occur on a phased-in basis based on the type of market participant and CFTC approval of contracts for central clearing.
+Certain standardized swaps are subject to mandatory exchange trading and central clearing.
+Exchange trading and central clearing are expected to reduce counterparty credit risk and increase liquidity but do not make swap transactions risk-free.
+Additionally, applicable regulators have adopted rules imposing certain margin requirements, including minimums, on OTC swaps, which may result in the Fund and its counterparties posting higher margin amounts for OTC swaps.
+The Dodd-Frank Act and related regulatory developments require the clearing and exchange-trading of many OTC derivative instruments that the Commodity Futures Trading Commission ("CFTC") and the U.S. Securities and Exchange Commission ("SEC") have defined as "swaps."
+Mandatory exchange-trading and clearing are occurring on a phased-in basis based on the type of market participant and CFTC approval of contracts for central clearing.
 The Investment Manager will continue to monitor developments in this area, particularly to the extent regulatory changes affect a Fund's ability to enter into swap agreements.

-Futures Contracts Risk-Futures contracts are typically exchange-traded contracts that call for the future delivery of an asset at a certain price and date, or cash settlement (payment of the gain or loss on the contract).
+Futures Contracts Risk-Futures contracts are exchange-traded contracts that call for the future delivery of an asset at a certain price and date, or cash settlement (payment of the gain or loss on the contract).
 Futures are often used to manage or hedge risk because they enable the investor to buy or sell an asset in the future at an agreed-upon price and for other reasons such as to manage exposure to changes in interest rates and bond prices; as an efficient means of adjusting overall exposure to certain markets; in an effort to enhance income; to protect the value of portfolio securities; and to adjust portfolio duration.
 Risks of futures contracts may be caused by an imperfect correlation between movements in the price of the instruments and the price of the underlying securities.
 In addition, there is the risk that a Fund may not be able to enter into a closing transaction because of an illiquid market.
 Futures markets can be highly volatile and the use of futures may increase the volatility of a Fund's NAV.
 Exchanges can limit the number of options that can be held or controlled by a Fund or its Investment Manager, thus limiting the ability to implement a Fund's strategies.
 Futures are also subject to leveraging risk and can be subject to liquidity risk.